All bills

 What does SB26-109 do?

-This bill updates Colorado's building codes to ensure newer multi-family housing developments include accessible living spaces for people with mobility disabilities.
-It requires housing developers to submit clear plans showing exactly when and where accessible units will be built during construction, ensuring they aren't left until the very end.
-It also specifically requires that larger residential projects with 50 or more units make at least 2% of their units accessible.
+This bill updates Colorado's building codes to ensure housing developments include enough accessible units for people with mobility disabilities.
+It requires developers to create a clear timeline showing when they will build these accessible units so they aren't left for the very end of construction.
+It also clears up outdated definitions to align with modern international building standards.

 What is the current status of SB26-109?

-SB26-109 is currently "In Committee" in the 2026 Regular Session.
+SB26-109 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Tony Exum and is assigned to the Local Government & Housing committee.

 Who sponsors SB26-109?